top of page

 The Legend of the Dragonfly

-The creature startled and began to cry.
-"Oh woe is me, please don't eat me, dragon.
-My wing is broken and I cannot provide you with a proper chase." begged Lila.
-You probably have guessed by now that Odonata had seen her first fairy.
-I remember my first fairy sighting.
-I had to rub my eyes and shake myself to believe it and Odonata was no different.
+The creature recoiled and sobbed.
+"Oh, please don't eat me, dragon.
+My wing is hurt, and I can't provide you with a proper chase," Lila implored.
+By this point, it was clear that Odonata had met her first fairy.
+I remember my own first encounter with a fairy; I had to blink and shake my head to believe my eyes, and Odonata's reaction was similar.

-Lila perked up.
-"I know a place where the morning light glistens off the cool water and the water lilies bloom in a rainbow of colors, but alas, I cannot fly to show you the way."
+Lila's spirits lifted.
+"I know of a place where the morning light dances on the cool water and the water lilies display a spectrum of hues, but alas, I cannot fly to guide you there."

 Recent Posts